ieeh-tu-dresden/powerfactory-tools/README.md

 ## <div id="remarks" /> General Remarks

-Please find below some general remarks and assumptions to consider for the application:
+Please find below some important general remarks and assumptions to consider for the application:

 + By default, all assests of all active grids within the selected PowerFactory project are to be exported, see [example readme](./examples/README.md).
 + The `Rated Power` is always defined positive (absolute value).